elabftw/elabftw/apidoc/v2/README.md

 ## Description

-This folder contains `openapi.yaml` file describing the REST API v2 for eLabFTW.
+This folder contains the `openapi.yaml` file describing the REST API v2 for eLabFTW, using [Openapi v3 specification](https://swagger.io/specification/).

 ## Validating